 You see, by definition only, it’s already a CURE for stress and anxiety.

 More importantly, meditation is a practice you can do yourself.
 It’s free.
-It costs you NOTHING.
-Only a little time that will benefit you a million fold.
+It won’t cost you ANYTHING other than a little time that will benefit you a million fold in the long run.

 If you want to learn how to do mindfulness meditation in simple two steps, I’ve written a practical guide.
 You can grab it for free HERE.